+Exposure to Epidemicct =

-Exposure to Epidemic{ct}= $\alpha + \beta_1 X{ct} + \beta_2 C_c + \beta_3 T_t + \epsilon_c$ (2)
+$$\alpha + \beta_1 X{ct} + \beta_2 C_c + \beta_3 T_t + \varepsilon_c$$

+.
+(2)

-"Exposure to epidemic" is an indicator variable capturing whether a country experienced an epidemic in a year (i.e., our treatment variable in equation 1).
-X{ct} refers to country level covariates, which include GDP per capita (in constant 2010 US dollars), urban population as a share of total population, and other variables (such as ATMs per 100,000 adults and bank net interest margin) that measure a country's level of the financial development.
-We include country and year fixed effects throughout and further saturate the models with continent by year fixed effects and country income group (low, lower-middle, upper-middle, and high-income countries) fixed effects.
+"Exposure to epidemic" is an indicator variable capturing whether a country experienced an epidemic in a year (i.e., our treatment variable in equation (1)). $X{ct}$ refers to country-level covariates, which include GDP per capita (in constant 2010 U.S. dollars), urban population as a share of total population, and other variables (such as ATMs per 100,000 adults and bank net interest margin) that measure a country's level of the financial development.
+We include country and year fixed effects throughout and further saturate the models with continent by year fixed effects and country income group (low, lower middle, upper middle, and high-income countries) fixed effects.
 We estimate standard errors robust to heteroscedasticity.

-Columns 1 and 2 of Online Appendix Table 7 present results from a country-year level analysis between 2000 and 2017 and Columns 3 and 4 present results from a country-year level analysis for 2011, 2014 and 2017 (i.e., Findex survey years).
-Reassuringly, none of the country-level covariates that we include in the analysis is correlated with epidemic occurrence.
+Columns 1 and 2 of Online Appendix Table 7 present results from a country-year level analysis between 2000 and 2017 and Columns 3 and 4 present results from a country-year level analysis for 2011, 2014, and 2017 (i.e., Findex survey years).
+Reassuringly, none of the country-level covariates that we include in the analysis are correlated with epidemic occurrence.